-But Balmoral had its sights set on making another big discovery on the Quebec side of the Abitibi, and quickly shuffled Northshore down the totem pole.
-So just six months after closing the deal with Bonanza, GTA scored a shot at Northshore.
+But Balmoral had its sights set on making another big discovery on the Quebec side of the Abitibi and quickly shuffled Northshore down the totem pole.
+So just six months after closing the deal with Bonanza, GTA was able get a shot at Northshore.

-And while Balmoral spared zero capital for poking around at Northshore, that didn’t mean GTA was going in blind.
+And while Balmoral spared no capital on poking around at Northshore, that didn’t mean GTA was going in blind.

-Before American Bonanza began compiling geological information, the ground had seen its fair share of prospectors, explorers and miners.
+Even before American Bonanza began compiling geological information the ground had seen its fair share of prospectors, explorers and miners.

 But the project’s history stretches further back than the Noranda days.

-A company named North Shores Gold Mines was formed in 1933 and a 25-ton mill was built in 1934, with gold production underway the next year.
-In 1937 the operations came to a halt after 3,808 tons of ore were milled yielding 2,441 oz. gold and 226 oz. silver.
+A company named North Shores Gold Mines was formed in 1933 and a 25-ton mill was built in 1934 with gold production getting underway the next year.
+In 1937 the operations came to halt after 3,808 tons of ore were milled yielding 2,441 oz. of gold and 226 ounces of silver.

-GTA’s area of interest is 700 metres south of the old mine.
-Duess is piecing together how the mineralization that fed the old mine might fit with the Afric zone.
-The two zones trend in different directions and are made up of different host rock.
+GTA’s area of interest is roughly 700 metres south of the old mine and Duess is still trying to piece together how the mineralization that fed the old mine may fit with that in the Afric zone as the two zones trend in different directions and are made up of different host rock.

-He says that while it is early days, he suspects both mineralized areas could be part of a larger porphyry system that was displaced by faulting.
-The original miners assumed that when the gold-rich veins stopped at a fault line north of Afric, the gold story at Northshore was over — but GTA is proving there is more to it than that.
+He says while it is early days a theory he is working with is that both mineralized areas could be part of a larger porphyry system that was displaced by faulting.
+So while the original miners rashly assumed that when the gold rich veins abruptly stopped at a fault line north of Afric the gold story at Northshore was over, GTA is proving that there is considerably more to it than that.